 4. Morocco’s olive oil is winning awards.

 As production has increased, so has the quality.
-In 2020, Morocco won three awards at the NYIOOC World Olive Oil Competition, the most prestigious olive oil contest in the world.
+In 2020, Morocco won three awards at the NYIOOC World Olive Oil Competition.
 This was exciting news for Morocco’s olive-producing community – they won just one award in 2019 and none in 2018.

 The olive oils are judged based on a number of qualities: fruitiness, pungency, complexity, harmony, bitterness, and persistence.
 With several winners from Morocco, it seems that Moroccan olive oil is finally being recognized by the international community.